Nancy Pelosi's husband 'violently assaulted' after break-in

 Paul Pelosi, 82, was taken to hospital and is expected to make a full recovery, a spokesperson said.

-The attacker, who has not been named, is in custody but a motive for the attack is not known.
+The suspect, who has not been named, is in custody but the motive for the attack is unclear.

-Mrs Pelosi was not at the San Francisco home when the incident took place on Friday morning.
+Mrs Pelosi was not at the San Francisco residence when the incident took place on Friday morning.

 "The Speaker and her family are grateful to the first responders and medical professionals involved, and request privacy at this time," a spokesman for the senior Democrat said.

+The male assailant used a hammer in the attack, law enforcement sources told US media.
+This has not been confirmed by police.

-Mrs Pelosi is one of the most powerful politicians in the US.
+Mrs Pelosi is one of the most powerful politicians in the country.
 She was re-elected to a fourth term as Speaker of the House of Representatives in 2021, making her second in line to the presidency after Vice-President Kamala Harris.

+The Baltimore native has represented the San Francisco area in Congress since 1987, and typically splits her time between California and Washington.

+She is currently fundraising and campaigning with Democrats around the country ahead of the midterm elections on 8 November, and was in Washington at the time of the attack on Friday.

+And last year, her San Francisco home was reportedly vandalised with graffiti saying ""cancel rent".

+Senior Republicans, such as Senate Leader Mitch McConnell, have also been targeted by vandalism in recent times.

-Mr Pelosi, the multimillionaire founder of a venture capital firm, was convicted of driving under the influence and causing injury after crashing his car earlier this year.
-He pleaded guilty in August and was sentenced to five days in jail.
+Mr Pelosi was convicted of driving under the influence of alcohol and causing injury after crashing his car earlier this year.
+The venture capitalist pleaded guilty in August, and was sentenced to five days in jail.